Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/completion-list.md

 ## Getting the Selection

 The [ICompletionSession](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession).[Selection](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.Selection) property indicates the current selection of the list.
 Its value is of type [CompletionSelection](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.CompletionSelection), which indicates the [ICompletionItem](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionItem) that is selected and its selection state (full or partial).
-If there is no selection then that property returns a null reference.
+If there is no selection, then that property returns a `null` reference.

-When the selection changes, the [SelectionChanged](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.SelectionChanged) event fires.
+When the selection changes, the [SelectionChanged](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.SelectionChanged) event is raised.

 ## Allowed and Commit Characters